 Compare salting with burning.
 Salt will hurt but will produce a cure; fire will purify or punish.

 The fire of hell shall not be quenched, by the power of God it shall be made to last forever.
+Mt.10:28;Jn.3:36;Jude7

 Those that are cast into hell, will find the fire to have not only the corroding quality of salt, but its preserving quality; whence it is used to signify that which is lasting: a covenant of salt is a perpetual covenant, and Lot's wife being turned into a pillar of salt, made her a remaining monument of divine vengeance.